 Professor Bell joined the ANU’s College of Engineering and Computer Science in February 2017, after having spent the past 18 years in Silicon Valley helping guide Intel’s product development by developing the company’s social science and design research capabilities.

 Prof Bell now heads the newly established Autonomy, Agency and Assurance (3A) Institute, launched in September 2017 by the ANU in collaboration with CSIRO’s Data61, in building a new applied science around the management of artificial intelligence, data, technology and their impact on humanity.

-Lecturer in Industrial Design Dr Kaja Antlej is a Lecturer in Industrial Design at School of Engineering, Faculty of Sci Eng & Built Env, Deakin University, interested in human-centred design, 3D technologies and heritage interpretation.
+Lecturer in Industrial Design, Deakin University Dr Kaja Antlej is a Lecturer in Industrial Design at School of Engineering, Faculty of Sci Eng & Built Env, Deakin University, interested in human-centred design, 3D technologies and heritage interpretation.
 She has a MA in Industrial Design and PhD in Heritage Studies.

 Tilly Boleyn is a whose interests focus mainly on science, health and medicine.
 She is a massive nerd who is curious about the world and everything in it.

 Fiona works with the learning team to develop, deliver and evaluate onsite and online learning programs and resources for students and teachers.
 One of her current projects is to create engaging digital outreach programs that provide unique and transformative learning experiences exploring what it means to be an informed and engaged citizen.

 School Access Program Coordinator, Museum of Contemporary Art Athena is a published essayist with a background in creative and analytical writing.
 She brings an enthusiasm for literature and language to her work as an artist educator at the MCA.